skiphansen/panog2_nes/README.md

 The second generation Pano replaced the VGA port with an DVI port, but the DVI port still includes the DDC interface.

-My Pano came with a passive DVI to VGA adapter allows me to use my VGA cabling from my Pano Man project without modifications.
-All that was necessary was write some firmware for the RISC-V to poll the controllers and wire the controllers to a DB9 connector to replace the Atari 2600 joystick I use for Pacman.
+My Pano came with a passive DVI to VGA adapter which allows me to use the VGA cabling from my Pano Man project without modifications.
+All that was necessary was to write some firmware for the RISC-V to poll the controllers and to wire the controllers to a DB9 connector to replace the Atari 2600 joystick I use for Pacman.

 Alhought one poll of the controllers requires 50 "bit banged" I2C operations the